3gstudent/Homework-of-C-Sharp/README.md

 I change it to the new version(mimikatz 2.1.1 (x64) built on Sep 25 2018 15:08:14).

+The source code supprot 4.0 or later.

+This code supprot 3.5 or later.

 Complie:

 `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\csc.exe /unsafe PELoaderofMimikatz.cs`

+or

+`C:\Windows\Microsoft.NET\Framework64\v3.5\csc.exe /unsafe PELoaderofMimikatz.cs`

 ### DcsyncofMimikatz.cs